Need A Composter?

 Myth: Composters are expensive and difficult to get.

-Truth: A composter can be purchased from the Langton or Delhi Administration Office for under $30.00 each.
+Truth: A composter can be purchased from the Langton or Delhi Administration Office.